q) Provisions, contingent liabilities and contingent asset Provisions

 Interest Coverage Ratio

-The variation in the Interest Coverage Ratio is on account of the higher loss in the current year compared to the losses in the previous year Inventory Turnover Ratio
+The variation in the Interest Coverage Ratio is on account of the higher loss in the current year compared to the losses in the previous year.

-The variation in the Net Capital Turnover Ratio is on account of increase in Trade receivables Turnover Ratio along with increase in the Inventory Turnover Ratio and Trade payable Turnover Ratio in the current year compared to the Previous Year
+The variation in the Net Capital Turnover Ratio is on account of increase in Trade receivables Turnover Ratio along with decrease in the Inventory Turnover Ratio in the current year compared to the previous year.

 Net Profit Ratio